lois4801/HR_Analysis--SQLtoPOWERBI/README.md

 ![final trial2](https://github.com/lois4801/HR_Analysis/assets/96842662/75890fe2-0129-4a1c-8f5b-bf1ad92dcfef)

 - It dit run perfectly.
-So now, I will be using this program to change the data for under the hire_date column.
+So now, I will be using this program to change the data for the hire_date column.